-From laundry to landscape
+From Laundry to Landscape

-So, how does a greywater system work?
+So, how does a gray water system work?
 Boettcher says that used water is carried away from household appliances and sent via underground piping to a processor on your property for cleaning.
 There, the water is filtered, disinfected, pressurized, and sent into drip irrigation pipes to be held for a set period and then released to water lawns, trees, shrubs, flowers, or to wash cars and hose down hardscape.